-IP addresses are not personally-identifiable in and of themselves, and the service does not have any associated data that makes them so.
-However, the service takes extra precautions to avoid republishing them back out to Data API users, who only ever see a secure hash, computed by the service using a monthly-rotating secret key.
+As such, OP3 handles IP addresses with special care, and takes extra precautions to avoid republishing them back out to Data API users, who only ever see a secure hash, computed by the service using a monthly-rotating secret key.

 Internally, the service also stores a separate symmetrically-encrypted version with another set of monthly-rotating secret keys.
 This version is never returned in the Data API, and only used internally to apply IP range filters in back-calculations and to combat abuse of the service.